strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= .3.5 =
+* Added the "Opt-in Lists" that will show up on the PMPro checkout page as checkboxes allowing the member to opt into one or more lists.
+* Instead of unsubscribing users from all lists when changing membership levels (before adding them back to lists for the new membership level), we only unsubscribe users from the lists that were selected for their old level.
+For example, if list #1 is given to a user for level 1, users changing away from level 1 will only be unsubscribed from list #1.
+They will remain on any other list they might have gotten outside of PMPro MailChimp.

 = .3.4 =
 * Fixing SQL warning when running PMPro Mailchimp without PMPro.
 (Thanks, kateM82)